 When it comes to real estate in the mountains of North Carolina, it all begins with the land.
 Choosing a homesite that speaks to you.
 Where you can imagine all aspects of your life, indoors and out.
-You want to be mesmerized by the land, savor glorious views and share those treasured moments with friends and family.
-And you need the lot you purchase to make all that happen.
-So while the view may be first and foremost, there are other important considerations.
+You want to be mesmerized by the land and stunning views that define the mountains.
+It is the foundation for what you will build to share with family, friends and loved ones.